trueos/trueos-docs/trueos-handbook/postinstall.rst

 If :guilabel:`Encrypt disk with GELI` was selected during installation, physical access to the |trueos| system when it boots is required.
-As the system starts to boot, it will display a message similar to the one shown in :numref:`Figure %s <encrypt1>`.
+As the system starts to boot, it displays a message similar to the one shown in :numref:`Figure %s <encrypt1>`.

 .. _encrypt1: